Skip to main content

 "The fact that we have observed metabolically active bacteria in the most pristine ice and snow is a sign of life proliferating in environments where you wouldn't expect it to exist," lead author Dr Kelly Redeker, from the Department of Biology at the University of York, said in a statement.
 "This suggests we may be able to broaden our horizons when it comes to thinking about which planets are capable of sustaining life."

 "As microbial activity and its influence on its local environment has never been taken into account when looking at ice-core gas samples it could provide a moderate source of error in climate history interpretations," he added.
-"Respiration by bacteria may have slightly increased levels of CO2 in pockets of air trapped within polar ice caps meaning that before human activity CO2 levels may have been even lower than previously thought."
+"Respiration by bacteria may have slightly increased levels of COin pockets of air trapped within polar ice caps meaning that before human activity CO2 levels may have been even lower than previously thought."

 The researchers studied ice cores from snowpacks, layers of snow and ice that accumulate over centuries, deep within the Arctic and Antarctic.
 Within these samples, they discovered unusually high levels of methyl iodide – a gas produced by marine bacteria – using technology that can detect the presence of gases even at part-per-trillion levels.